 Season to be Jolly

 Here is a new take on substance abuse traffickers.
 We are all quite familiar with drug dealers and drug traffickers.
-It’s no mystery that in order to get drugs into the public hands for consumption you need to recruit sufficient amount of people to get the product out, and it would appear this is true with alcohol.
+It’s no mystery that in order to get drugs into the public hands for consumption you need to recruit a sufficient amount of people to get the product out, and it would appear this is true with alcohol.
 The way this is done with drugs is to choose the right person who is sufficiently addicted to their drug of choice, cocaine, pot or prescription drugs like Oxy’s, etc. and offer them a way to cover their addiction expenses by selling drugs to others, keep the person hooked on drugs and selling it.

-In the last four decades it’s been noticed that the alcohol industry, meaning those businesses that ferment the raw material to create, wine, beer and hard liquor have their greatest increase in sales during the Christmas season.
+In the last four decades, it’s been noticed that the alcohol industry, meaning those businesses that ferment the raw material to create, wine, beer and hard liquor have their greatest increase in sales during the Christmas season.
 This society has arrived at a point where many citizens will associate Christmas with alcohol consumption all thanks to a team of marketing experts and billions of dollars on promotional campaigns.
 One of these campaigns is not that different from the drug dealers as mentioned above.

-Mom, dad and their daughter are out on a shopping day for gifts to get for other family members and friends, their in the mall and as they enter a clothing store, they are greeted by an elf, and pretty elf at that, who offers them a half-ounce plastic glass of bubbly wine, with a smile and a cheery giggle, Mom, dad and young daughter accept the cheery offer and down the hatch it goes.
+Mom, dad and their daughter are out on a shopping day for gifts to get for other family members and friends, there in the mall and as they enter a clothing store, they are greeted by an elf, and pretty elf at that, who offers them a half-ounce plastic glass of bubbly wine, with a smile and a cheery giggle, Mom, dad and young daughter accept the cheery offer and down the hatch, it goes.
 They walk through the store and exit without purchasing.
-As the alcohol slowly enters their blood stream, across the walkway there’s a music shop and they consider some CD’s for gifts they enter and as they are searching the various artist, a reindeer shows up with a platter and offer a shot of “peppermint rum”, dad grabs a glass and downs it, he then gets another for his wife who reject the glass so he takes it also, you get the picture.
+As the alcohol slowly enters their bloodstream, across the walkway there’s a music shop and they consider some CD’s for gifts they enter and as they are searching the various artist, a reindeer shows up with a platter and offer a shot of “peppermint rum”, dad grabs a glass and downs it, he then gets another for his wife who rejects the glass so he takes it also, you get the picture.